NotAlvin/NotAlvin.github.io/content/posts/Wealth Web.md

 ## Utilizing Wealth-X data to build such a graph

 Let's begin by getting the data required to build such a graph from Wealth-X, a company providing verified data on high-net-worth individuals.
-The choice of Wealth-X for data retrieval stems from its unparalleled collection of records on wealthy individuals and by leveraging their clean and trustable data, we can tap into a wealth of information crucial for informed decision-making, strategic planning, and tailored engagement strategies with high-net-worth individuals.
+The choice of Wealth-X for data retrieval stems from its unparalleled collection of records on wealthy individuals.

+By leveraging their clean and trustable data, we can tap into a wealth of information crucial for informed decision-making, strategic planning, and tailored engagement strategies with high-net-worth individuals.
 You will need a Wealth-X account with an associated username, password and API key.

 ```python
 import pandas as pd